raoqu/layout_editor/README.md

   - **Improved UI Controls**: Widget action buttons positioned in the header for better usability
 - **Import/Export**: Save and load dashboard configurations as JSON
 - **Responsive Design**: Layouts adapt to different screen sizes
+- **Widget Marketplace**: Discover and install custom widgets from the marketplace
+  - **Remote Widget Integration**: Load and run widgets from remote sources using qiankun micro-frontend framework

 ## Installation